12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 MIT OpenCourseWare homepage- Coursera Competitors & Alternatives

-The aim of these courses is not only to educate students but also to help them develop their own independent thinking skills.
-These courses will allow you to teach yourself new concepts in your field of interest without having any prior knowledge about what they are teaching in class.
+The aim of these courses is not only to educate students but also to help them develop their independent thinking skills.
+These courses will allow you to teach yourself new concepts in your field of interest without knowing what they teach in class.

-MIT OpenCourseWare also provides instructors with guidelines on how they should go about designing their lectures so that they are engaging enough for students who have been following them online as well as those who are attending class live.
+MIT OpenCourseWare also provides instructors with guidelines on how to design their lectures so that they are engaging enough for students who have been following them online as well as those who are attending class live.

 Related Reads –